MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-365-services-connectivity.md

 - Office 2019, such as Office Professional Plus 2019
 - Office 2016, such as Office Standard 2016

-Examples Office 365 services include Exchange Online, SharePoint Online, and OneDrive for Business.
+Examples of Office 365 services include Exchange Online, SharePoint Online, and OneDrive for Business.

 > [!IMPORTANT]
 > We won’t take any active measures to block other versions of the Office client, such as Office 2013, from connecting to Office 365 services, but these older clients may encounter performance or reliability issues over time.